Labbeti/SSLH/README.md

 # Semi Supervised Learning with Holistic methods (SSLH)

-Holistic methods for Semi-Supervised Learning : MixMatch, ReMixMatch and FixMatch for ESC-10, UrbanSound8k and GoogleSpeechCommands datasets.
+Holistic methods for Semi-Supervised Learning : **MixMatch** and **FixMatch** for ESC-10, UrbanSound8k and GoogleSpeechCommands datasets.

-[comment]: <>  (TODO : CIFAR-10 still need to be fixed)
+This repository also contains

 ## Installation
 #### Prerequisites